| Title: | Local Partial Likelihood Estimation and Simultaneous Confidence Band |

 other options used in plot(). |

-plot.lple is called to plot the relationships between beta_w and w_est for each dependent variable with interactions with the biomarker w, from the lple
+plot.lple is called to plot the relationships between beta_w and w_est for each dependent variable with interactions with the biomarker w, from the lple fit model.

-The number of interaction terms can be set in lpl.control
+The number of interaction terms can be set in lpl.control.

 The default method, print.default has its own help page.
 Use methods("print") to get all the methods for the print generic.